bast/help-with-supercomputers/talk.md

 ---

+# Summary: reproducible example

+- Something that runs in minutes

+- Synthetic data is OK (it does not have to be chemically/biologically/physically meaningful)

+- A directory with script and all input files

+- All dependencies loaded in the run script

+- Add a README that describes how you run it and how you check whether it worked (example: "open file abc.out, there should be 'SUCCESS' at the end of file")

+- .emph[Ask a colleague to run that example.
+Are they able to copy it and run it?]

+---

 # You are not alone

 - Approach .emph[research software engineers] near you

-- Pop into a "garage" or Q & A help session and say hi
+- Pop into a "garage" or Q&A help session and say "hi!"

 - You are probably not alone experiencing this problem

-- Your question is not stupid
+- Your question is not too simple or stupid

 - Many people really enjoy helping